mrodiduger/mrodiduger.github.io/_pages/about.md

 As an undergrad, I'm still figuring out my research interests and exploring the possibilities ahead.
 I'm planning to use this personal website as my blogging space – feel free to drop by and check out my blog! 😊

+I'm also really into photography, you can see some of my work in the "photo portfolio" page :)